HorizenOfficial/zen/contrib/devtools/README.md

 - various config files associated to past releases preparations (prepare_release_config-X.Y.Z.yaml)

 Run the script for preparing a new release.
-It is suggested to run the script from a terminal located a repository root.
+It is suggested to run the script from a terminal located at repository root.
 The script accepts one command line parameter, being the path of the config file containing all the inputs to the script (it is suggested to put this file in `./contrib/devtools/prepare_release` folder, naming it as `prepare_release_config-X.Y.Z.yaml`).
 If the path of the config file is not provided as command line parameter,